 We collaborate with faculty and staff to equip students with tools that will help them successfully attain the careers they aspire to.
 We do this by delivering classroom presentations and integrating career learning activities into the curriculum so that students develop skills in career exploration, resume writing, interviewing, networking, marketing themselves, and internship and job searching.

-Campus Ministry celebrates the Catholic acknowledgement of the rich diversity of faiths at Benedictine University.
-Through our programs and services, we aim to assist Benedictine students, staff, and administration in their spiritual and personal growth.
+Campus Ministry, rooted in the Catholic Benedictine wisdom tradition, celebrates the rich diversity of faiths at Benedictine University.
+Through our programs and services, we aim to assist Benedictine students, staff, and faculty their spiritual and personal growth.

 You are invited to get involved with the wide variety of opportunities we have to offer.
-Whether you are in need of spiritual direction, would like to use your musical talents in worship, or are seeking to learn more about your faith or others, our doors are always open.
+Whether you are in need of spiritual direction, would like to participate in service and social justice opportunities, would like to use your musical talents in worship, or are seeking to learn more about your faith or others, we are here to journey with you.

 Wellness Student Center